clementnuss/clement.n8r.ch/content/articles/2024-05-connected-farm-2.en.md

 gok --instance gok-biogas update
 ```

-Another immensely easy and useful feature of gokrazy is importing another Go
+Another immensely simple and useful feature of gokrazy is importing another Go
 module into your project.
 For this project, I needed to use an MQTT server, and
 had I not used gokrazy, I would probably have hosted that on my private
 Kubernetes cluster, but to the detriment of latency and reliability.